frederick-vs-ja/Quuxplusone-blog/_posts/2018-03-28-borrow-types-round-2.md

 the lambda was going to outlive the current scope... but if we knew that, then capturing the borrowed `prefix` by value would actually lead us straight into dangling-pointer-land!

-*Capturing a borrow type by value is usually a bug, and never helpful.
+*Capturing a parameter-only type by value is usually a bug, and never helpful.
 Don't do it.*

 In almost all cases, the correct thing to capture is `[&]`.
-If you are diverging from that, you are in expert territory and should tread carefully... and you *still* shouldn't be capturing borrow types!
+If you are diverging from that, you are in expert territory and should tread carefully... and in that case you *definitely* shouldn't be capturing parameter-only types!

-**Do not capture `string_view`!**
+> Don't capture `string_view`.

 ## Conclusion

-My previous post was muddled a little bit by my positing that native reference types were borrow types (which is true), but then my making a "rule of thumb" that claimed only two valid uses for "borrow types," which implied that there were only two valid uses for native references as well (since native references are a proper subset of the set of borrow types).
+My previous post was muddled a little bit by my positing that native reference types were parameter-only types (which is true), but then my making a "rule of thumb" that claimed only two valid uses for "parameter-only types," which implied that there were only two valid uses for native references as well (since native references are a proper subset of parameter-only types).

 My rule of thumb remains the same:

-- Borrow types (other than native references) must appear *only* as function parameters and for-loop control variables.
+- Parameter-only types (other than native references) must appear *only* as function parameters and for-loop control variables.

 With an exception for return types:

-- A function may have a borrow type as its return type, but if so, the function must be explicitly annotated as returning a potentially dangling reference.
+- A function may have a parameter-only type as its return type, but if so, the function must be explicitly annotated as returning a potentially dangling reference.
 That is, the programmer must explicitly acknowledge responsibility for the annotated function's correctness.

-- Regardless, if `f` is a function so annotated, the result of `f` must not be stored into any named variable except a function parameter or for-loop control variable.
+- Regardless, if `f` is such a function, the result of `f` must not be stored into any named variable except a function parameter or for-loop control variable.
   For example, `auto x = f()` must still be diagnosed as a violation.